Many high schoolers, when faced with an upcoming test, make the statement, "I don't know how to study."

 , you'll probably try to rely on your memory rather than simply thinking through the problem and using the skills you have acquired throughout the unit.

 Plus, you know you hate getting tests back where you made stupid, obvious mistakes.
-When you start drifting off, set the books aside and study
+When you start drifting off, set the books aside and get some rest

 While the review provides a glimpse at the test, it is truly only a glimpse; if you fly through the review, great!
 That's a good sign.
 But that doesn't mean you have everything completely mastered.
 If you struggle with the review, you're not destined to fail, either.
 Find where you're having issues and focus on those problems for a while.